-A Good Business Plan is essential in the success of any business.
-It would be best if you had a business plan to convince investors to invest in your business idea.
+A Good Business Plan is essential for the success of any business.
+It would be best to have a business plan to convince investors to invest in your business idea.
 In other words, a Business Plan is a laid-out procedure of how the business is to be run.

 After coming up with a business idea and collecting all the necessary information, you will have to put the ideas down on paper in a business plan.
 Writing a business plan is usually the first step when setting up a business.

-Although some entrepreneurs have succeeded without having one, many have also failed because they did not have a business plan.
-But, how do you write a good business plan?
+Although some entrepreneurs have succeeded without one, many have failed because they did not have a business plan.
+But how do you write a good business plan?

 Qualities of a good business plan

 A good business plan should have the following qualities:

 The purpose of every business plan is to be read.
 No one will read and analyze more than five hundred business plan pages.
 Many investors do not have time to read through many stories in a business plan.
 Therefore, you should be precise and brief in your business plan.

 Also, a business plan is a tool that will require modification as time goes by.
 A voluminous business plan modifies a difficult task, and you might end up operating against your business plan.